rentful/.github/profile/README.md

 # Rentful

-Rentful is the app service from [Memphis Public Interest Law Center](https://mpilc.org/).
+Rentful is the app service used by clients of [Memphis Public Interest Law Center](https://mpilc.org/).

 ## Summary